UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

 They can run, jump, swim and climb; they can take down prey three times their size and haul the prey like nothing, up a tree, so it can leisurely eat it without being robbed by greedy hyenas or lions.

 The spots of an African leopard are known as “rosettes.”
-Like their name suggests, they unfold like roses rather than being perfectly circular.
+As their name suggests, they unfold like roses rather than being perfectly circular.
 Leopards weigh up to 90 kgs.